GMDU/code-of-copper/README.md

   # This will not print since the condition results in an empty string
 end

-let bar = "i love this datapack" if bar print("success!")
+bar = "i love this datapack"
+if bar
+  print("success!")
   # This will print since the condition did not result in an empty string
 end
 ```

-There are also operators: =, <, and >.
+There are also comparison operators: ==, !=, <, >, <=, and >=.
-They represent equal to, less than, and greater than, respectively.
+They represent equal to, not equal to, less than, greater than, less than or equal to, and greater than or equal to respectively.
 They can compare variables and/or literals.

 EX.